kkmsamps/LNX/README.md

 Graphical Stack: A full, manually compiled X.org environment, including the server, libraries, and input drivers.

-Window Manager: A choice of classic, lightweight window managers like twm or Fluxbox, configured for a modern workflow.
+Window Manager: A classic, lightweight window manager: twm, configured for a modern workflow.

 Audio: A functional "bare metal" ALSA sound system, configured with dmix for software mixing to support modern applications.